Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 ## Overview

 The THREDDS Data Server (TDS) uses specialized catalogs to configure the server, called server-side catalogs or configuration catalogs.
 This document specifies the semantics and XML representation of the server-side specializations allowed in THREDDS catalogs.
 It should be used in conjunction with the [client-side catalog specification](client_side_catalog_specification.html).

-Also see:
+Also, see:

 * [DatasetScan](tds_dataset_scan_ref.html) reference
 * [FeatureCollection](feature_collections_ref.html) reference